Growing business

 If you run a small business or are a self-employed freelancer, cash can be tight - so ensuring timely payments is essential.
 When done right, payment terms can go a long way in securing up your cash flow, especially when combined with the best practices for sending invoices.

-Let’s review commonly used payment terms and how invoice payment terms can protect your small business.
+Let’s review commonly used payment terms and how invoice terms and conditions can protect your small business.

 Contents:

-Payment terms (sometimes called ‘invoice payment terms’) define how, when, and by what method you expect your customers to pay your business.
+Payment terms (sometimes called ‘invoice terms and conditions’) define how, when, and by what method you expect your customers to pay your business.

 Payment terms are typically associated with invoicing and are often included in contracts.
 By agreeing on payment terms with your clients, you set expectations for repayment and any penalties for missing a payment, such as late payment fees.
 They help to ensure you get paid and in the way that works best for your business.

-Every business will have a set of payment terms that works for them.
+Every business will have a set of payment terms (invoice terms and conditions) that works for them.
 However, there are some common components that are often included in payment terms on an invoice:

 Not all of these elements are essential, but the more transparent you are about your payment expectations, the more likely your customers are to meet them.